-AWS X-Ray makes it possible for you to monitor, trace and visualize activity across multiple application touch points.
+AWS X-Ray makes it possible for you to monitor, trace and visualize activity across multiple application touchpoints.

 In this course we will:

-Introduce the AWS X-Ray service and the functionality that it provides.
+- Introduce the AWS X-Ray service and the functionality that it provides.

-Explain the functions of the AWS X-Ray service and how to use AWS X-Ray with other AWS services.
+- Explain the functions of the AWS X-Ray service and how to use AWS X-Ray with other AWS services.

-Demonstrate how to use the AWS X-Ray Console - highlighting key areas such as the Service Map and Tracing windows.
+- Demonstrate how to use the AWS X-Ray Console - highlighting key areas such as the Service Map and Tracing windows

-Demonstrate how to implement a Docker based Node.js application using the AWS X-ray SDK.
+- Demonstrate how to implement a Docker-based Node.js application using the AWS X-ray SDK.

-This is an Intermediate level course aimed at AWS professionals looking to learn how to use this important new AWS service in real world deployments.
+This is an intermediate-level course aimed at AWS professionals looking to learn how to use this important new AWS service in real-world deployments.

-The demo/build files for this course are available here
+The demo/build files for this course are available here.

 Before we finish, let's do a quick review of what we have been through.
 We learned the core aspects of application instrumentation and telemetry.
 We gained an understanding of core AWS X-Ray concepts.
 We learned about AWS X-Ray as a fully managed service by Amazon, providing visualization and tracing tools.
 We implemented a locally hosted Dockerised microservices architecture.
 We reviewed how to leverage the AWS X-Ray SDK within our application.
 And finally, we learned how to monitor and debug our microservices architecture using the AWS X-Ray console.
 As a reminder, the X-Ray instrumented source code for the calculator application as presented within this course is available from Cloud Academy's public GitHub repo.
 Thank you for your participation!
 I do hope you have enjoyed this course on AWS X-Ray.
 Feel free to connect with Jeremy Cook with regard to any questions at email@example.com.
 Alternatively, you can always get in touch with us here at Cloud Academy using the community forum where one of our cloud experts will reply to your question.

-Jeremy is the DevOps Content Lead at Cloud Academy where he specializes in developing technical training documentation for DevOps.
+Jeremy is a Content Lead Architect and DevOps SME here at Cloud Academy where he specializes in developing DevOps technical training documentation.

-He has a strong background in software engineering, and has been coding with various languages, frameworks, and systems for the past 20+ years.
-In recent times, Jeremy has been focused on DevOps, Cloud, Security, and Machine Learning.
+He has a strong background in software engineering, and has been coding with various languages, frameworks, and systems for the past 25+ years.
+In recent times, Jeremy has been focused on DevOps, Cloud (AWS, Azure, GCP), Security, Kubernetes, and Machine Learning.